nus-cs2113-AY1920S2/duke/docs/README.md

 	Ensure that the data folder is under the same directory as the Jar file. <br/>
 	Example: <br/>
 	![Capture](Capture.PNG)
+1. __I am unable to add Tasks that contains "~" asa Task description__
+	Tilde or also known as "~" is used a delimiter when storing data.
+Therefore using tilde as part of the Task description will lead to inaccurate storage of data.
+	Please find an alternative for the usage of tilde.

 ## Features